-India is recognized for so many things, be it its culture, heritage, folklore, food, and dance forms.
-Coming from every state, India is known for the variety of dance forms all around the world.
+India is recognized for many things, its culture, heritage, folklore, food, and dance forms.
+Coming from every state, India is known for its variety of dance forms all around the world.
 These Indian folk dances are joyful festivities performed on various occasions like fairs, festivals, and more to welcome nothing but positive spirits.
-The folk dances in Andhra Pradesh are rich traditional art forms, which offer immense entertainment along with drama for a certain period in history.
+The folk dances in Andhra Pradesh are rich traditional art forms offering immense entertainment and drama for a certain period in history.

 In addition, there are two major types of folk dance forms - one is based on pure rhythmic forms (contains an instrument), and the other is couples dance depicting a story with narration.
 To find out more, read below about the famous dance forms in Andhra Pradesh.